-Another option for students is to couple a major in a particular field with study in one of four academic centers that award student certificates of achievement.
+Another option for students is to couple a major in a particular field with study in one of five centers for interdisciplinary scholarships.
+Four centers award student certificates of achievement.
 The centers work with faculty across many disciplines to create a learning environment and programs of exploration that reach across departments and traditional courses of study.

 Certificates are available from:

 - Holleran Center for Community Action and Public Policy